 How to Decorate Sugar Skulls

-Learn how to decorate sugar skulls for Dia de los Muertos, Mexico's famous holiday!
+Learn how to decorate sugar skulls for Día de Muertos, the colorful Mexican holiday dedicated to honoring and celebrating our loved ones who have passed away.
 On this page full of photos, I'll explain how to use royal icing to decorate your sugar skulls, as well as how to embellish your Day of the Dead sugar skulls with beads, sequins, gems, glitter and more!

 First, check out my sugar skulls below.
 Don't they look fun to make?!